Imperial-Planetary-Robotics-Lab/IPRL_Merch_2024-25/IPRL_2025_Ruler/README.md

 For the assembly and setup, here's the step-by-step instruction

 1. Put solder paste using the stencil, make sure it's cleaned with IPA to avoid putting the paste somewhere else!
-2. Put components on top, ensuring correct polarity for the LEDs (there's usually a dot or a marker to show that)
+2. Put components on top, ensuring correct polarity for the LEDs and ICs (there's usually a dot or a marker to show that)
-3. Make sure there's no short, you can start testing it by plugging in the usb C. The LED under the usb shows power input.
+3. Make sure there's no short, you can start testing it by plugging in the USB-C. The LED under the usb shows power input.
 If there's no problem, then the LED should start flicking through the symbols.
 4. For the NFC, it's a little bit more complicated.
 First, one person needs to install the NXP tagwriter app.
 5. Select Erase tags -> Erase & format as NDEF -> input 2000 bytes -> scan with phone.
 If you don't know where the NFC on the phone is, the LED on the NFC IC will light up if you're at the right place.
-6. Now you should be able to program it with the NFC tools to your hearts content.
+6. Now you should be able to program it with the NFC tools to your heart's content.